Jay Chern: Short films and music videos

 Chern wrote, directed and edited several films he shot in the United States while attending UT Arlington.
 Among them were Then Hereafter (2004) (starring Johnny Simmons), Spilled (2006) (starring Camille Chen), Stand (2006), Dk9000 (2006) (an animated short film), and It's The Delivery (2009).

 In 2011, Chern wrote, directed, edited, produced and shot a short film set in Taipei, Taiwan - specifically the Night markets in Taiwan - entitled Thief (Chinese title: Xiao Tou), starring Zhi-Ying Zhu, Chung-Jui Chang, Heng-yin Chou, Kai-Hsun Chuang, Jian-Wei Huang, Na-Dou Lin, and Pi-Lien Wu.
-The film ended up winning a "Best Short Film" award from the 2011 Golden Horse Film Festival and Awards, a "Best Directing" award from the Golden Bell Awards (viewed as Taiwan's version of The Emmys), a "Best Short Film" in the Asia International Competition from the Short Shorts Film Festival & Asia, a "Best Narrative Short" award from the 2012 Eugene International Film Festival, and a Honorable Mention for Best Short film from the 2012 Los Angeles Asian Pacific Film Festival.
+The film ended up winning a "Best Short Film" award from the 2011 Golden Horse Film Festival and Awards, a "Best Directing" award from the Golden Bell Awards (viewed as Taiwan's version of The Emmys), a "Best Short Film" in the Asia International Competition from the Short Shorts Film Festival & Asia, a "Best Narrative Short" award from the 2012 Eugene International Film Festival, and an Honorable Mention for Best Short film from the 2012 Los Angeles Asian Pacific Film Festival.
 The film was also nominated for a Best Short Film Festival Prize from the 2011 Taipei Film Festival, the Muhr AsiaAfrica Award from the Dubai International Film Festival and Best Mini-Series/TV Movie, Best Writing for a TV-Series/Movie (Jay Chern), Best Cinematography (Jay Chern), and Best Editing (Jay Chern and Hsi-Chieh Wang) from the 2012 Golden Bell Awards.

 Chern was cinematographer on a music video for the theme song of Hayao Miyazaki's final animated film, The Wind Rises: Singer-songwriter Yumi Matsutoya's 1973 song "Hikōki-gumo" (ひこうき雲), who sang the piece again for the music video, which features footage of her performance in a studio.